-Chances are you’ve heard of TENS before – that’s transcutaneous electrical neuromuscular stimulation.
+Chances are you’ve heard of a tens unit before.
 It’s what looks super high-tech in PT clinics with electrodes, wires, and fancy equipment.
-Aside from giving you that tingling sensation and maybe some muscle twitches, are you familiar with how it works in giving you pain relief?
+Are you familiar with how it works in giving you pain relief?

 There are some different ways to use TENS for pain relief, but we’re going to cover conventional TENS.
 In conventional TENS, the goal is to stimulate sensory nerves – the nerves in our bodies that send information to our brains when we feel something in our environment – to eliminate pain after an injury.
 In this case, these are the nerves responsible for experiencing “normal” sensations – not painful sensations.

 The Pain Gate Theory helps explain why stimulating these sensory nerves actually works to block the perception of pain in a patient undergoing conventional TENS.
-When we feel something, information is sent along sensory nerves to the spinal cord and eventually the brain, which processes that information and makes us actually feel it.
-But in the spinal cord, where this everyday, non-painful sensory information is coming in before heading all the way up to the brain, there’s a region responsible for gathering information and sending it to the brain to signal you to feel pain.
-And obviously, we don’t want to feel pain, right?
+When we feel something, information is sent along sensory nerves to the spinal cord and eventually the brain.
+Then the brain processes that information and makes us actually feel it.
+But in the spinal cord, there’s a region responsible for gathering information and sending it to the brain to signal you to feel pain.

 TENS is just one of many tools we use at Symmetry Physical Therapy in Downtown Miami to help you become pain-free.
 We’ll do whatever it takes to create the best plan of care possible for you and what you are experiencing.
 Getting back your health, ability to be pain-free, and ability to do the activities you love are our focus.